explorable-viz/esop2025/sec-3-todo.md

 - [ ] "The set of nodes that a value is demanded by can be represented by": express in terms of inputs/outputs. "can be represented by" -> "is simply".
 For the "demanded by" direction, make the connection to image in reachability relation.
 Delete "We use this intuition when defining [...]".
 - [ ] Restriction R'_G: not sure that "restriction" is the right terminology as one typically domain-restricts or range-restricts with respect to a subset of X or Y. Would intersection do here?
 Maybe introduce a function IO which takes a graph to its "IO relation".
 Define ▽_G and △_G point-free.
 Do we need "demands" and "demanded by" on the right here?
 Shouldn't these names come earlier?
 Give types of operators in terms of powerset S(G) and T(G).
 - [ ] When explaining related inputs/outputs over a graph, maybe streamline by omitting "selection" as an explicit step.
 (Instead: "To calculate related inputs for an input selection X \subseteq S(G)..".)
 No need to prime X', Y' as there is no ambient X, Y.
 - [ ] Does 6a "compute reachability"?
 Is the notion of "reachable subgraph" relevant?
 The phrases "accumulating their neighbours" and "its own neighbours" are unclear.
 Is "enqueue" the right term if V is a set? .
 Is "reaches" an appropriate term, give that its adjoint is called "suffices" and in the exposition we refer to "demanded"?
-Why not "demands"?
+Why not "demands"? "only considering the sinks" -> "intersecting with the sinks"?
+- [ ] It seems we've switched "reaches" from "demands" to "demanded by".
+If that's how we want to proceed, then we probably shouldn't explain it as the computations of "demands" as well.
+(Also the name should match what's being computed; see below.)
+What do "Demands/Demanded By/Sufficiency" refer to in subfigure captions?
+We could describe them as computing △ and ▲, but probably better just to gives names of the algorithms.
+Caption text "Rules which define the algorithms" seems unnecessarily indirect, ok to describe these as algorithms.
+- [ ] "Now we have [...]
+The next step is to take this set [...]": spurious; delete.
+Similarly for following paragraph starting "When trying to compute related outputs".
+- [ ] Design question: why compute G if we only care about T(G)?
+- [ ] "In the main subroutine": describe as an "auxiliary definition".
+Rather than "In [...], we consider", simply "[...] takes".
+E is a set, not a list; omit commas surrounding E. Say "and then add" rather than "before adding".
+It's not just α that's added to G, but the entire star graph at α.
+The "inefficient in the adjacency map" comment could perhaps be restated as: our implementation makes it trivial to flip between G and G^{op} so we can freely make use of both in the algorithm.
+By the time I get to "Otherwise", it's not clear what condition is being referred to.
+The second occurrence of suffEdges-pendinng should be suffEdges-done.
+The sentence containing "sort of front of nodes" is hard to understand. "traversed at least one node" -> "reached at least one node".

 ## Minor